The Silent Strength of Jawaharlal Nehru University: Contributions to India’s National Security

 critical in shaping the country’s strategic approach to neighbouring nations.

-Arvind Gupta: He served as the Deputy National Security Advisor of India,
+Gupta: He served as the Deputy National Security Advisor of India, who, during

 national security issues.
 He also contributed to various working groups and